SalesforceCloudServices/ltng-support-unified-links/README.md

 	)

-Or Concatenate (combine) the value in:
+Concatenate (combine) the value in:

 	HYPERLINK(
 	/* URL */
 		'/apex/ltng_unifiedlinksportal?redirType=SObject&redirParams={"id": "' + Id + '"}',
+		/* Friendly Name */
+		'Link to this Record',
+		/* Target */
+		'_blank'
+	)

+Or we can pass in URL Parameters (as long as they match exactly the mustache fields) <br /> - but please note that passing strings not encoded can be a concern for things to break:

+	HYPERLINK(
+	/* URL */
+		'/apex/ltng_unifiedlinksportal?redirType=SObject&id=' + Id,
 		/* Friendly Name */
 		'Link to this Record',
 		/* Target */